-When immensely popular centralized applications like Facebook, Instagram, Whatsapp, Gmail, and Google Drive go down for long periods of time, not only do users lose access to social networking, email, and storage services, but businesses who rely on these platforms do, too.
-This of course impacts business operations and profitability. dApps on the other hand, can’t go down as easily unless all nodes (servers or computers) in a blockchain go offline at once (highly unlikely scenario).
+When popular centralized apps like Facebook, Instagram, Whatsapp, Gmail, and Google Drive go down for long periods of time, not only do users lose access to social networking, email, and storage services, but so do businesses who rely on these platforms.
+This impacts business operations and profitability.

-Since the companies behind these applications, and not the users themselves, control these platforms, they have the power to allow and disallow certain users and types of content.
-In other words, the companies controlling the applications control a large part of online public discourse and can ban people with certain viewpoints.
+Since the companies behind these applications control these platforms, they have the power to allow and disallow certain users and types of content.
+In other words, the companies controlling the apps control a large part of online public discourse and can ban people with certain viewpoints.

 Wider distribution of value

-While many centralized applications have added tons of benefit to our lives, the value created by them has largely gone to the application’s creators and investors and not the users themselves.
-This is unfortunate considering that the users are the ones who generate much of the applications’ activity.
+While many traditional apps have added benefits to our lives, the value created by them has largely gone to the app’s founders and investors, rather than to the users.
+This doesn't take into account that the users are the ones who generate activity and value.
 For example, Facebook does not create content.
 Facebook users create and share content that draws the interest and attention of other users.

-Decentralized applications, on the other hand, can level the playing field and reward all parties involved.
-By giving users the power to reward content they enjoy, creators are able to produce content that is suitable for their audiences, and not have to worry about being advertiser friendly.
-For example, on Steemit, instead of one individual or organization benefiting, such as through advertiser money (Facebook, Instagram, etc.) from user-posted content, users are paid from a daily rewards pool for valuable contributions, upvoting popular content early, and more.
+Web3 apps, on the other hand, can level the playing field and reward all parties involved.
+By giving users the power to reward content they enjoy, creators are able to produce content that is suitable for their audiences, and not have to worry about being advertiser-friendly.
+For example, on Steemit, users are paid from a daily rewards pool for valuable contributions, upvoting popular content early, and other interactions with the platform.